Things to Do in Crete Greece: The Ideal Itinerary for 5 Perfect Days

-There were easily 400 people aboard the large ferry boat and we feared this would be one of those obnoxious group tours and we’d be elbow to elbow on the beach with everyone else.
+We immediately fear this might be one of those obnoxious group tours, elbow to elbow on the beach with everyone else.

-After a one-hour sail from Kissamos, we arrived at our first stop, the more ambitious of the two, Gramvousa Island.
+After a one-hour sail from Kissamos, we arrive at our first stop, the more ambitious of the two, Gramvousa Island.

-It was a splendid way to spend an afternoon and we had almost three hours to relax on Balos before it was time to head back to Kissamos for the drive back to Chania.
-That night we packed up a little before heading to dinner excited to be moving over to our fancy hotel the next morning.
+It is a splendid way to spend an afternoon.
+We enjoy nearly three hours of relaxation time on Balos before it’s time to head back to Kissamos for the drive back to Chania.

 A Vacation from the Vacation

-For our 3rd day on Crete, there were lots of things we could have done.
-The other major day trip on this end of the island was hiking the Samaria Gorge, a rugged 6-hour hike that’s supposed to be fabulous.
-We could also have taken the local bus to any of a number of beaches along the coast.
+The other major day trip on this end of the island is hiking the Samaria Gorge, a rugged 6-hour hike that’s supposed to be fabulous.
+We could also take the local bus to any number of beaches along the coast.

-After unpacking in our new digs, we headed down to the harbor to grab some lunch and finally took a walk around the Venetian walls of the harbor and out to the lighthouse to get a look at the view from over there.
+Later, we grab lunch in the harbor and finally take a stroll around the harbor’s Venetian walls and out to the lighthouse.
 Chania’s architecture has a strong Venetian-Turkish influence which really adds to its charm.

 The town was also heavily bombed during WWII and some of its unique atmosphere is due to a variety of nearly demolished buildings being reinvented as shops and restaurants.

 That afternoon we try out one of the many glass-bottom boat trips available from Chania harbor.